Samothraki

 Best Time to Visit

-Now that you know how to get to Samothraki, let’s discuss the best time to visit.
-The island experiences a Mediterranean climate with hot, dry summers and mild, wet winters.
-The peak tourist season is during the summer months from June to September when the weather is warm and perfect for swimming in the crystal-clear waters.
-However, if you prefer to avoid the crowds and enjoy a more peaceful experience, consider visiting during the shoulder seasons of spring (April to May) or autumn (October to November).
-During these months, the weather is still pleasant, and you’ll have the opportunity to explore the island without the hustle and bustle of peak tourist season.
+Samothraki experiences a Mediterranean climate, with hot, dry summers and mild, wet winters.
+The peak tourist season runs from June to September, ideal for swimming and sunbathing.
+However, if you prefer fewer crowds, consider visiting in the shoulder seasons of spring (April to May) or autumn (October to November).
+During these months, the weather remains pleasant, and the island is quieter, offering a more relaxed experience.

 Exploring Samothraki